lakshmichandrika/google_playstore_data_ETL-Databricks/README.md

 4.start working on notebook in Databricks.

-5.check the Databricks_scripts file where both Transformation and Analysis of data.
+5.check the Databricks_scripts file where both Transformation and Analysis of data is done.

 6.visualization can also be done in Datbricks.